NeilRajah/GoArmSim/README.md

 To decide between the two solutions, the robot operates under the assumption that the end-effector must "face" the goal point.
 This is done by choosing the set with the negative elbow joint angle (Elbow Down) in quadrant one and positive elbow joint angle (Elbow Up) in quadrant two.
 This prevents the arm from moving below the y-axis and into the ground when moving between points.

 ## Dynamics Model
 In conjunction with the motor model, gravity is also modeled into the simulator.
 Calculations are done discretely, with the time interval being 1/FPS, or in this case 20 milliseconds.
-The torque produced by gravity on each joint is  Every timestamp, the acceleration the arm experiences from gravity is calculated and subtracted off the acceleration due to the motor.
+Every timestamp, the acceleration the arm experiences from gravity is calculated and subtracted off the acceleration due to the motor.
+The angular acceleration due to gravity is calculated by dividing the torque from gravity by the arm's moment of inertia.
+The arm is assumed to be a solid rod rotating about one end.
+The gravity is modeled to act on the center of gravity of the arm, assumed to be at half the length of the arm (even mass distribution)
-- gravity
-- torque provided by motor
-- center of mass, moment of inertia
-- discrete calculations
-- "integration"

 ## Feedback Controller
 Each joint's angle is stored by the arm and used as sensory input for its feedback control.
 The arm is controlled by two separate PIDF controllers.
 The P term, kP, provides voltage output to the arm based on the difference in the current angle and the goal angle, acting as a sort of spring pulling the arm towards the goal position.
 The D term, kD, acts as a dampener to the arm, providing output based on the rate the error is increasing/decreasing, or the velocity of the arm.
 This term can be thought of as moving through a fluid, where force is proportional to the object's velocity relative to the fluid.